Jean-Baptiste Boyer-Fonfrède

-A deputy to the National Convention from his native city, Bordeaux, he voted for the death of Louis XVI, denounced the September Massacres and accused Jean-Paul Marat.
+Boyer-Fonfrède was a deputy to the National Convention from his native city, Bordeaux.
+In 1792, he voted for the death of Louis XVI.
+He denounced the September Massacres and accused Jean-Paul Marat.
 He was tried, condemned, and guillotined in Paris with the leading Girondin deputies on 31 October 1793.

 His son Henri Fonfrède (1788–1841) made his name as a publicist defending liberal ideas in Bordeaux's main newspaper under the Bourbon Restoration.

 In literature

 Boyer-Fonfrède, together with his best friend, fellow deputy Jean-François Ducos, appears in a supporting role in the historical mystery novel Palace of Justice (2010) by Susanne Alleyn.